-Prereguisites: 17.021, 2.001.
+Prerequisites: 17.021, 2.121 and 2.131.
+Excluded: 2.003.

-The chemical properties of amino acids, peptides and proteins, carbohydrates, nucleic acid and lipids and the biological roles of these compounds.
+The chemical properties of armino acids, peptides and proteins, carbohydrates, nucleic acid and lipids and the biological roles of these compounds.
 The nature and function of enzymes.
-The intermediary metabolism of carbohydrates, lipids and nitrogenous compounds.
-The molecular mechanism of gene expression and protein synthesis.
+The intermediary metabofism of carbohydrates, lipids and nitrogenous compounds.
+The molecular mechanisms of gene expression and protein synthesis.
 Photosynthesis.
 Practical work to amplify the lecture course.

-41.111 Biochemical Control S2 L2T4
+41.111 Biochemical Control